 See where I’m going with this?

 That’s why it’s important to have an emergency fund: a no-touch money stash that you use only in the case of an emergency.
-(And no, midnight coffee runs are not an emergency.)
+(And no, midnight pizza runs are not an emergency.)
 The purpose of the emergency fund is to not only cover unexpected expenses, but to also deter you from getting into any sort of unexpected debt.
 Generally, an emergency fund is several hundred dollars and can save you a lot of stress in the long-run.

 4) An Ethernet Cable

-This may be one item that some students already planned on packing for college, but I didn’t hear about it until I was on a college tour.
+An ethernet cable may be one item that some students already planned on packing for college, but I didn’t hear about it until I was on a college tour.